Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 docker compose up -d
 ```

-18. You should see this.
+18. The output should show this:
 ```
 [+] Running 10/10
  ✔ Network root_default                               Created                                               0.1s